 Acute inhalation toxicity: Until a change in Regulation (EU) No 284/2013 (the data requirement) section 7.1.3, condition i) or a harmonised EU interpretation is established, acute inhalation toxicity should always be addressed if the product in any state is to be sprayed.
-For acute inhalation toxicity, please note that some MSs

-6 Table 3.9 in Guidance on the Application of the CLP Criteria, version 5.0- July 2017 accept the pre-evaluation method described in the Appendix IX - Acute inhalation toxicity - Pre-evaluation of products (Spraying only).
+For acute inhalation toxicity, please note that some MSs accept the pre-evaluation method described in the Appendix IX - Acute inhalation toxicity - Pre-evaluation of products (Spraying only).
 See Appendix V for national approaches on how to deal with this data requirement.